The day you became twice as productive.

 Here is how to create this list –

-Think of a VA as a member/player of a football team and you are the coach.
+Imagine you’re a football coach.
 You need a quarterback: You will be looking for someone who has excellent hand-eye coordination.
 If you need a running back you will be looking for someone who runs fast and has great reflexes.
-If you need a linebacker you will need someone who has great upper body strength.

 Similarly, to hire a good VA you need to be clear about the qualities/attributes you are looking for.